-The University of Florida College of Veterinary Medicine Practice-Based Small Animal Clerkship was developed to provide our students with real world experience in quality small animal practices.
+The University of Florida College of Veterinary Medicine Practice-Based Small Animal Clerkship (PBSAC) was developed to provide our students with real world experience in quality small animal practices.

 The purpose of this course is to provide students with in-clinic primary care experience treating small animals (dogs, cats, and small exotics if treated by the practice), emphasizing physical examination, diagnosis, treatment, routine surgery and practice management.

 Students will be assigned to a participating veterinarian for a two-week clerkship in the enrolled veterinarian’s small animal practice.
 The student will be expected to be present in the practice Monday through Friday, from 8:00 am until 5:00 pm or whenever the practitioner’s day is completed.
 It is expected that students may participate in emergency calls received out of regular business hours, (i.e., nights and weekends) if applicable.

 1. Involve students in as many diagnostic and therapeutic procedures as possible;

 2. Discuss diagnostic, prognostic and therapeutic considerations with students;

 3. Take time to discuss practice management techniques, current disease problems, and application of disease techniques wherever possible.